 What Kind of Care Is Provided by Workers Comp Iowa?

 Your employer and its insurer are responsible for providing and paying for all reasonable surgical, medical, dental, osteopathic, chiropractic, podiatric, physical rehabilitation, nursing, ambulance, and hospital services and supplies, plus reasonable and necessary transportation expenses for you to obtain that care.
 You have the right to receive prompt care that is reasonably suited to treat your injuries without being unduly inconvenient for you.

 However, some injuries require immediate emergency care.
 Others have recurring symptoms or ongoing conditions that can necessitate a more urgent response than making a regularly scheduled appointment with an assigned care provider.
 In those cases, will workers’ comp reimburse you for your emergency care?

 Workers’ Compensation Covers Necessary Emergency Care

-If you suffer a life or limb-threatening emergency situation, such as broken bones, profuse bleeding, head injuries, wounds that require stitches, severe burns, chemicals in the eye(s), etc., you should get immediate emergency treatment from an appropriate, available provider without waiting for authorization.
-Workers’ compensation will reimburse you for emergency medical care expenses so long as they were work related.
+If you suffer life or a limb-threatening emergency situation, such as broken bones, profuse bleeding, head injuries, wounds that require stitches, severe burns, chemicals in the eye(s), etc., you should get immediate emergency treatment from an appropriate, available provider without waiting for authorization.
+Workers’ compensation will reimburse you for emergency medical care expenses so long as they were work-related.
 All medical treatment expenses, including those for emergency care, will only be covered by workers’ compensation if the injury/illness is determined to have arisen out of and in the course of employment, meaning that you were engaged in work activities when the injury occurred or developed and the nature of those work activities contributed to the injury’s development.